French

 Faculty of Arts & Science Language Citation

-The Department of French participates in the Faculty of Arts and Science’s Language Citation initiative for French.
+The Department of French participates in the Faculty of Arts & Science’s Language Citation initiative for French.

 In order to receive a language citation in French Studies, students should have completed 2.0 credits of FSL courses at the 300+ level or 2.0 credits of FRE courses at the 200+ level with a minimum grade of B- in each course.
 Please note that a combination of both FRE and FSL courses cannot qualify for the citation.

-Students should note that, as explained in the About Programs of Study section of this Calendar, the Language Citation is not equivalent to an academic program and that enrolment in a program is not necessary in order to earn the recognition bestowed by the Citation.
+Students should note that, as explained in the Academic Record - Recognition of Academic Achievement section of this Calendar, the Language Citation is not equivalent to an academic program and that enrolment in a program is not necessary in order to earn the recognition bestowed by the Citation.

 French Courses